The recent years Naxos island gets more and more attention and there is a reason for that. To be frank, there are many!!

 - Best Value hotel for money in Naxos: The Saint Vlassis

-- You can find our complete list for the best hotels in Naxos here!
+- You can find our complete list of the best hotels in Naxos here!

 - In case you go to Naxos by ferry then I always use Ferryhopper to book the ferry tickets!
 They have done a fantastic job and it is very user-friendly.
-Also, if you are thinking of island hoping this is the best platform that I have seen!
+Also, if you are thinking of the island hoping this is the best platform that I have seen!
+If you are thinking about island hopping then Koufonisia and Paros islands are amazing with their style.
+You will find our dedicated post about Koufonisia here and our Paros travel guide here!

 - The best time to visit Naxos Island is from May until early October.
 The high season, of course, is July and August, which make September (my favourite month) and June the best months.